MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

   - Mobile broadband app that include an OMA-DM client should use [**provisioning metadata**](/uwp/api/Windows.Networking.NetworkOperators.ProvisioningAgent) when configuring operating system specific parameters.

-### <span id="APN_Management"></span><span id="apn_management"></span><span id="APN_MANAGEMENT"></span>APN Management
+### APN Management

-Default APN management is done by using the local APN database.
+Default APN management is done by using the local COSA database.
 You may desire to have the APN information changed for selective users, such as enterprise users.
 In such cases, either you or the OEM can choose to update the APN directly on the device by using OMA DM in OTA signaling.

 Your device must implement the following: